-Good back up includes the following, and these cloud storage services don’t.
+Good back up includes the following features, and cloud storage services don’t offer them.

 Document Revision Control

 While most cloud storage providers have some level of revision control, meaning that you can roll back to a earlier version of a file, it is not “point in time” revision.

 For example, OneDrive will keep the three most recent versions of your document.
 You can roll back to any one of the latest 3 revisions.
 If you save the file three times today, you are unable to roll back to yesterdays version of the file.